bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

     return RedirectResponse(url="/register", status_code=303)
 ```

-The HTTP endpoint to `register` is pretty important to obtain a session.
-Afterwards, we have the endpoints `config`,`empty` and `beverage` which I mapped to the methods below in the class `BeverageConfig` and `PreferenceConfig`.
-Look at the jupyter notebook in [the playground](#python-refresher-and-playground) to see the classes `BeverageConfig` etc.
+The `/register` HTTP endpoint is important for obtaining a session.
+Afterwards, we have the `/config`, `/empty`, and `/beverage` endpoints, which map to the methods below in the `BeverageConfig` and `PreferenceConfig` classes.
+Look at the Jupyter Notebook in [the playground](#python-refresher-and-playground) to see the `BeverageConfig` class and others.

 ```py
     def get_property(self, val):